Gmunster33/TheLeperColony/README.md

 ## Related Research:
+- ***The articles below should get the cogs turning...
+Once the cogs are turning, YouTube and ChatGPT are solid places for learning how the nuts and bolts of different algorithms actually work.***
 - Decent history lesson: https://journals.sagepub.com/doi/full/10.1177/02560909211059992
+- Two Stanford Sophomores who got my attention on SVRs: https://cs229.stanford.edu/proj2017/final-reports/5212256.pdf
-- Very recent mandatory reading (complete with github repo): https://www.ncbi.nlm.nih.gov/pmc/articles/PMC10513304/
+- Very recent, relevant AI/ML comparison analysis (complete with github repo): https://www.ncbi.nlm.nih.gov/pmc/articles/PMC10513304/
 - Technical indicators we should include: https://www.investopedia.com/top-7-technical-analysis-tools-4773275
 - Published code for LTSM model: https://neptune.ai/blog/predicting-stock-prices-using-machine-learning
 - ***Ballsy IEEE article where dudes did what we are doing, and put their money where their mouth was (and made 175% in their first year)*** https://ieeexplore.ieee.org/document/10068584